Things You Can’t Miss in the Aoraki Mt Cook National Park!

 While there are plenty of walks, 4×4 tours, flights, lake experiences and more to be had in Mt Cook – just take a look at The Complete Guide to Mt Cook – we realise that you just can’t do everything.
 That’s why we’ve kept this list of Mt Cook must-dos super short so making your Mt Cook travel itinerary will be a breeze!

 It’s stunning, it takes about three hours, and it’s free.
 That’s why the Hooker Valley Track tops our list of Aoraki Mt Cook must-dos!
 No matter what your budget is, you can enjoy this easy-going 3-hour return walk through the Hooker Valley toward the vibrant and glacial Hooker Lake.
 Soak up the views of several impressive glaciers and New Zealand’s highest mountain, Aoraki Mt Cook.
 If you have more time, check out some of the other hikes in Mt Cook.

-Location: Start the Hooker Valley Track from the White Horse Hill Campground car park at the end of the Hooker Valley Road, 2km from Mt Cook Village.
+Location: Start the Hooker Valley Track from the White Horse Hill Campground car park at the end of the Hooker Valley Road, 2km (1.2 miles) from Mount Cook Village.

 Location: Flights to Aoraki Mt Cook National Park depart from Mt Cook Airport, Glentanner Airport, Franz Josef Airport and Lake Tekapo Airport.
 Book your Mt Cook Airport flight with Inflight.